Richard Schreder: Early life

 At age 9 Schreder built his first airplane, a biplane hang glider that he built from plans found in a Popular Mechanics magazine.
 At 19 he built his first powered airplane, a single-seater powered by a Henderson Motorcycle engine.

 After receiving a BS in Mechanical Engineering from the University of Toledo in 1938, Schreder joined the United States Navy as a Naval Aviation Cadet.
-He served in the Navy until 1948, rising to the rank of Commander.